dwillis/command-line-umd/tutorial/README.md

 - `cp` copies a file or directory.
 - `rm` deletes a file.
 - `rmdir` deletes an empty directory.
+- `history` shows the command history.

+We'll also learn about these concepts:

+- Using the arrow keys to retrieve command history.
+- Using `<ctrl>+r` to search command history.

 ### Try it together